squarooticus/bloodyroots/README.md

 ## To do:

-1. Provide systematic logging for assistance in developing grammars.
-2. Memoize the output of parsing whole productions for optimization of backtracking, keyed on production name, `idx`, and input `vdata`
-3. Implement more comprehensive test coverage.
-4. Clean up the code and structure as I learn Node.js better.
+1. Clean up the code and structure as I learn Node.js better.
 Please provide feedback if something is not working as it should within the ecosystem: it has been difficult to piece together the "right" way to do things through the results of Google searches.

 ## License